Brandixitor/Quickie-Jumper/README.md

 - 20/06/2021 - Finished working on transition between the menu scenes. </br>
 Added a loop sound to the main menu. </br>
+Started working on the first GamePlay scene. </br>